Landscaping contractors in

 Licensing Requirements

-Kansas does not require state licensing for landscaping contractors.
-However, pesticide application requires Commercial Pesticide Applicator License through Kansas Department of Agriculture.
-Exam required, 3-year renewal cycle.
-Tree service work may require ISA certification.
+Kansas does not require state licensing for general landscaping contractors.
+However, pesticide application requires Kansas Department of Agriculture certification.
+Commercial applicators need Category 3A (Ornamental and Turf) license requiring written exam and continuing education.
+Tree care may require ISA certification for municipal contracts.

 Permit Requirements